populationgenomics/team-docs/docker_images.md

 7. Test your newly created image depending on your use case.

 8. Once tested and approved, merged your PR.
 This will automatically deploy image to [production version of Artifact Registry](https://console.cloud.google.com/artifacts/docker/cpg-common/australia-southeast1/images?orgonly=true&project=cpg-common&supportedpurview=project)

+By following this process, you ensure a structured, repeatable, and efficient way to manage Docker images within CPG.